OAXFoundation/oaxfoundation.github.io/_posts/2019-03-07-OAX-Foundation-AMA — -SDK-release-and-partnerships!.md

 A 4.
 It means that we’re open to working with other companies who would want to use our technology.
 For example, maybe a traditional cryptocurrency exchange wants to offer their customers the additional security of a decentralized exchange (DEX) but they don’t have the resources or time to develop one themselves.
 They can work with us and we’d provide them the technology to run a DEX.
 That’s just one example.
 Cryptocurrency wallets, Anti-Money Laundering/Know Your Customer (AML/KYC) providers, transaction monitoring, trade surveillance are examples of the types of business can become “potential partners”.

 **Q 5.
-I feel like most decentralized exchanges (DEXs) in general are a mess, are you planning to team up with other DEXs for marketing and to educate the investors?
+I feel like most decentralized exchanges (DEXs) in general are a mess, are you planning to team up with other DEXs for marketing and to educate the token holders?
 And which country does the team prioritize for now since I saw the team went to JP, KA, HK, and CH as well.**
 A 5.
 Interesting question.
 Teaming up with other DEXs would do the market good, but it’s difficult when each project has competing product/interests.
 If you see our recent article ([What is Decentralization?](https://medium.com/@OAX_Foundation/what-is-decentralization-85a0fc993b5b)), it becomes apparent that every project can approach it in a different manner.
 How do you market that collectively?
 Decentralization sees no borders.
 We visited those countries because of conferences or business meetings.
 We have no agenda for which countries we’re targeting (minus sanctioned countries of course).
 Having said that, we do have to use discretion and be financially responsible by taking costs into account.